Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Main Results

-\end{theorem} Note that etting $\frac{1}{T}\sum_{t=1}^{T}\hat{V}_{t}^{-1/2} s_{t,\hat{\theta}_{T}} = o_{p}(1)$ rather than exactly zero ensures that the results are still valid when using an approximate root finding algorithm instead of an exact root.
+\end{theorem} Note that letting $\frac{1}{T}\sum_{t=1}^{T}\hat{V}_{t}^{-1/2} s_{t,\hat{\theta}_{T}} = o_{p}(1/\sqrt{T})$ instead of exactly zero ensures that the results are still valid when using an approximate root finding algorithm instead of an exact root.
 As an illustrative example, we first demonstrate the application of \cref{thm:clt} in the case of a linear model.